marcoT0425/Charisma-Unicode-Full/README.md

 Andika Plus is coming soon.

-Charisma New SMP is WIP.
-Egyptian Hierographs, Signwriting and Duployan will not be supported in this font.
-I will design a new font called CharismaUni Special.
+Andika Plus is the extended version of SIL's Andika.
+Andika is a Swahili word (verb) for "to write".
+It has full support of Latin, Greek and Cyrillic.
+Saudi Riyal Sign will be supported in the Charlie Arabic font.